 In this scenario, we will create a new WSDL file to define the airport Web service.

-For more information on how to create a WSDL file from scratch, see the How to create a Service and How to edit a WSDL file sections of the Talend Studio User Guide.
+For more information on how to create a WSDL file from scratch, see the Creating a Service and Editing a WSDL file sections of the Talend Studio User Guide.

 On the Repository tree view, right-click the

 - In the pop-up wizard, enter the information corresponding to the fields you need to complete.
 In this scenario, enter airport in the Name field.
 Click Next to go to the next step.